A Geometry-Based View of Mahalanobis OOD Detection: Comparative Study of Self-Supervised Models

 \subsection{Cross-model OOD Detection Performance}

-Understanding how different representation learning strategies affect OOD detection is a critical first step in our study.
-Mahalanobis-based detectors are widely used, but their sensitivity to model architecture, pretraining data, and fine-tuning is not well characterized.
-We therefore begin with a broad, model-agnostic comparison to answer a simple question: \emph{Which modern self-supervised or pretrained vision models produce representations that naturally lend themselves to Mahalanobis-style OOD detection?}
+We begin by characterizing how representation learning choices shape Mahalanobis-style OOD detection across modern vision backbones.
+In particular, we ask how performance depends on architecture, pretraining data, and fine-tuning regime, i.e., factors whose effects are not systematically documented.
+This motivates a broad, model-agnostic comparison: \emph{Which modern self-supervised or pretrained vision models produce representations that naturally lend themselves to Mahalanobis-style OOD detection?}